maxmarsc/dave/USER_GUIDE.md

 ### The `Views` tab
 ![Views](.pictures/views.png)

-On `1.` are the audio views of your audio data.
+In the red section are the audio views of your audio data.
 One plot for each channel, for each entity currently in scope.

-On `2.` are the actions switches/buttons :
+On the green section are side panels with quick infos and action about the views:
+ - On the top you have the name of the entity.
+ - Below are some information abuot the entity
+ - Then comes the switchs/buttons:
     - `Freeze` enable/disable the *Freeze* setting of the entity
     - `Concat` enable/disable the *Concatenate* setting of the entity
- - `Save` : opens up a window to save the current shown data to disc (supported format are `.npy` files and WAV signed integers, depending on the data)
+    - `Save to disc` : opens up a window to save the current shown data to disc (supported format are `.npy` files and WAV signed integers, depending on the data)

-On `3.` are the matplotlib controls.
-These allow you to navigate and zoom within the plots.
-The save button saves the figures, and not the data.

 ### The `Settings` tab
 ![Settings](.pictures/settings.png)